University of Scranton: Late 20th century

 After campus protests against the Vietnam War in the late 1960s, participation in the ROTC became voluntary in 1969.
 The same year other regulations were changed: the requirement that students wear coat and tie to class was dropped, students of age were allowed to drink in the dormitories, and only underclassmen with failing grades were subject to a curfew.
 After 1970 females could visit male dormitories until 10:00 p.m. on weekdays and 2:00 a.m. on weekends.
 The common core curriculum added options after 1970.

 In 1966 a university senate was established, whereby faculty and administrators, and later student representatives, could make recommendations to the board of trustees.
 Until 1969 the Jesuit community exercised ownership of the university.
 In 1969 lay members were first admitted to a newly independent Board of Trustees.
 While women had been admitted to evening school and summer classes since 1938, it was only in 1972 that they were first admitted to the College of Arts and Science.
 Fitch Hall, the first women's residence, opened that fall.

 Linden Street was closed to form the university commons in 1980 and sculptures were added to beautify the campus: Jacob and the Angel (1982), Ignatius of Loyola and fountain (1988), and Christ the Teacher (1998).
 The World Premiere Composition Series began performing new works by composers in 1984 and has continued this annual showcase.
-During the 16-year presidency of Jesuit Fr.
-Joseph A. Panuska, S.J., two capital campaigns enabled the construction of major new buildings, including the Byron Recreational Complex (1986), Hyland classroom building (1988), Harry and Jeanette Weinberg Memorial Library (1992), and McDade Center for the Performing Arts (1993).
+During the 16-year presidency of Jesuit priest Joseph A. Panuska, two capital campaigns enabled the construction of major new buildings, including the Byron Recreational Complex (1986), Hyland classroom building (1988), Harry and Jeanette Weinberg Memorial Library (1992), and McDade Center for the Performing Arts (1993).
 Upon Panuska's departure, the Board of Trustees renamed in his honor the College of Health, Education, and Human Resources which he had founded in 1987.

 Twenty-first century

 In 2000 the Kania School of Management moved to the new, five-storey hall named for John E. Brennan ‘68.
-The Department of Physical Therapy, founded in 1980, became in 2004 the university's only doctoral program, receiving CAPTE certification in 2007.
+The Department of Physical Therapy, founded in 1980, became in 2004 the university's first doctoral program, receiving CAPTE certification in 2007.
 In fall 2011, the new Loyola Science Center added 22 class and seminar rooms and 34 laboratories.
 Pilarz and Montrone halls on Mulberry Street provided more fitness space, a dining area, and apartment-style units to accommodate 400 juniors and seniors.
 In 2015 Leahy Hall was dedicated to accommodate the area of physical therapy.

 In 1942 the university was primarily a commuter school with fewer than 1,000 students.
 By 2015 it had come to serve a wide region with an enrollment of approximately 5,500 students in undergraduate, graduate, and nontraditional programs.
 The university's strategic plan for 2015-2020 looks to build on the Jesuit heritage with education that is "engaged, integrated, global".